definitely-not-a-furry/python-based_video-converter/README.md

 Description
 ---

-A video converter made using python based on ffmpeg to convert any video file to .mp4 (mpeg)
+A video converter made using python based on ffmpeg to convert video files (supported by FFmpeg) to mp4 format.

 Requirements
 ---